740i/Writeups/bart/bart.md

 ![](pics/useragent.JPG)

-We visist the internal-01.bart.htb address now and we get to another login panel.
+We visit the internal-01.bart.htb address now and we get to another login panel.
 ![](pics/internalloginpanel.JPG)